Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 can be put into learning to use an industry standard tool).

-<a id="orgad6bd70"></a>
+<a id="org092cd49"></a>

 # Sun 11 Jun 2023 12:21:44 PM CEST

-For testing purposes (integration testing of the whole project and it's elements), it would be cool to have a kind of fall trough switch statement.
-So that we could (knowing first which number belongs to which step in project's playtrough) execute only certain chain of steps, maybe starting in the middle or not going all the way to the end.
+For testing purposes (integration testing of the whole project and it's elements), it would be cool to have a kind of fall through switch statement.
+So that we could (knowing first which number belongs to which step in project's playthrough) execute only certain chain of steps, maybe starting in the middle or not going all the way to the end.